Manav2409/SpringBoot-Kafka/README.md

 - Maven or Gradle

 ## Running Kafka Locally
-To run Kafka on your local machine, follow these steps:
+To run Kafka on your local windows machine, follow these steps:

 1. **Start Zookeeper** (required for Kafka to work):
    ```sh